 As many as a quarter of Australian employees say they don’t want to return to their offices until they feel safer – or perhaps ever.

-Some staff members will have been enjoying a (much!) shorter commute, working in their comfiest clothes, and personally opening their door to online shopping deliveries, and will be reluctant to give these perks up when enforced work-from-home (WFH) ends.
+Some staff members will have been enjoying a (much!) shorter commute, working in their comfiest clothes and personally opening their door to online shopping deliveries, similar to services like MyUSAddress, and will be reluctant to give these perks up when enforced work-from-home (WFH) ends.

 So how should your organisation address this potential challenge?

 1. Victorians: Start preparing your ‘Return To Work’ strategy

 Organizations outside Victoria will be well versed in the ‘COVIDSafe Plan’, the federal government’s safety guidelines for organizations to return to the office.